Marcus-UK/bank_tech_test/README.md

 #My approach

 This is my submission for the Bank tech test.
-This implementation has been built using a TDD design pattern in Javascript.
+This implementation has been built using a TDD design pattern in Ruby.
 In order to meet the requirements of the test, I have relied on the following user stories:

 ```